RobinNagpal/dodao-ui/tasks/all-tasks.md

 ### Demos Extension
 ### Clickable Demos
 - [ ] View modal - upon completion, successful toast is missing just like the one on tidbit completion
-- [ ] Edit modal - summary error should be changed from "Excerpt is required" to "Summary is required"
+- [x] Edit modal - summary error should be changed from "Excerpt is required" to "Summary is required"
+- [x] Edit modal - publish button too large
+- [ ] Edit modal - when saved without creating any step, gives an error that clickable demo not found and loader keeps on spinning
 ### Login issue for admins
 - [ ] homepage - ellipsis not visible against tidbits on subdomain when admin is logged in - needs to be verified
 ### Tidbits
+- [x] Edit modal - upload button too large
-- [ ] Edit modal - header should be "Edit Tidbit" instead of Edit Byte
+- [x] Edit modal - header should be "Edit Tidbit" instead of Edit Byte
-- [ ] Edit modal - steps heading should be "Tidbit Steps" instead of Byte Steps
+- [x] Edit modal - steps heading should be "Tidbit Steps" instead of Byte Steps
-- [ ] Edit modal - name & summary field placeholder should use tidbit instead of byte
+- [x] Edit modal - name & summary field placeholder should use tidbit instead of byte
-- [ ] Edit modal - in stepper - if step content isnt mandatory then remove the star from heading "Step Content*"
+- [x] Edit modal - in stepper - if step content isnt mandatory then remove the star from heading "Step Content*"
-- [ ] Edit modal - errors should be consistent
+- [x] Edit modal - errors should be consistent
-  - [ ] name error : Name is required
+  - [x] name error : Name is required
-  - [ ] summary error with field: Summary is required and should be less than 64 characters long
+  - [x] summary error with field: Summary is required and should be less than 64 characters long
-  - [ ] summary error above upload button: Content cannot be empty.
+  - [x] summary error above upload button: Content cannot be empty.
 ### Tidbit Collections
-- [ ] Edit modal - Archive notification needs to be updated from "Failed to archive ByteCollection" to "Failed to archive Tidbit Collection"
+- [x] Edit modal - Archive notification needs to be updated from "Failed to archive ByteCollection" to "Failed to archive Tidbit Collection"
 - [ ] homepage - If admin cant archive a collection then lets not show the option to
 ### Short videos
 - [ ] Edit modal - needs to use the box wrapper for all the fields just like tidbits and demos
+- [x] Edit modal - when saved, toast needs to be updated from "Short video saved" to "Short video saved successfully!"
-- [ ] Edit modal - description text area height needs to be reduced
+- [x] Edit modal - description text area height needs to be reduced
-- [ ] View modal - an ellipsis is shown with options (Edit, Edit SEO) but we dont have such ellipsis for tidbits/clickable demos
+- [x] View modal - an ellipsis is shown with options (Edit, Edit SEO) but we dont have such ellipsis for tidbits/clickable demos
-- [ ] Edit modal - remove the priority field, its not working
+- [x] Edit modal - remove the priority field, its not working
 - [ ] Edit modal - if mandatory field left empty and saved, shows error message with the field but doesnt show an error toast
 ### Edit Space
 ### Edit Profile
+- [ ] Email/username field is coming to be empty
 ### Post signup - Help text
 - [ ] Add couple of clickable demos.
 One for creating tidbit, and other for creating a clickable demo.
 ### Home page styling